 Preservation Projects – Projects employing planned, cost effective strategies to an existing roadway system and its appurtenances that preserve the system, retards future deterioration, and maintains or improves the functional condition of the system without increasing structural capacity.

-Project – The scope of the project is defined in the Record of Decision (ROD), Finding of No Significant Impact (FONSI), or Categorical Exclusion document (CE) and includes all work and phases associated with implementing the project.
+Project – The scope of the project is defined in the Record of Decision (ROD), Finding of No Significant Impact (FONSI), or Categorical Exclusion document (CE), and includes all work and phases associated with implementing the project.
 Multiple contracts developed for bidding by the Owner for contract administration purposes or due to funding shortfalls are generally not considered to be operationally independent.
 The termini for a "project" shall be as defined in the NEPA document.
-It is understood that in the case of large NEPA corridors that the corridor may be split into smaller projects for construction.
-These are termed "construction projects."
+It is understood in the case of large NEPA corridors that the corridor may be split into smaller projects for construction.
+These are termed "construction projects".

-Reconstruction – Projects that rebuild infrastructure, such as a bridge or section of roadway in or close to current location.
+Reconstruction – Projects that rebuild infrastructure, such as a bridge or section of roadway, in or close to current location.

 Risk Management – The systematic identification, assessment, planning, and management of threats and opportunities faced by projects and programs.